kubernetes/website/content/zh-cn/docs/concepts/security/multi-tenancy.md

 <!--
 More advanced network isolation may be provided by service meshes, which provide OSI Layer 7 policies based on workload identity, in addition to namespaces.
-These higher-level policies can make it easier to manage namespaced based multi-tenancy, especially when multiple namespaces are dedicated to a single tenant.
+These higher-level policies can make it easier to manage namespace-based multi-tenancy, especially when multiple namespaces are dedicated to a single tenant.
 They frequently also offer encryption using mutual TLS, protecting your data even in the presence of a compromised node,